golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/quickstart.md

 npm install @golem-sdk/golem-js
 ```

 Create a file named `requestor.mjs` and copy the following content into it.
-The code itself defines a task whose goal is to run the command `node -v` on the Golem Network and print the result to your terminal.
+The code defines a task that aims to run the command `node -v` on the Golem Network and print the result to your terminal.

 ```js
 import { TaskExecutor } from "@golem-sdk/golem-js";